How to use Kubernetes in Danish Healthcare

 • Velero for backup and disaster recovery.

-To help Danish healthcare entities, Elastisys has carefully integrated all of the above in our open-source Compliant Kubernetes (CK8s) distribution.
-We offer CK8s as a managed service on top of ISO 27001 certified data centers.
+To help Danish healthcare entities, Elastisys has carefully integrated all of the above in our open-source Welkin distribution.
+We offer Welkin as a managed service on top of ISO 27001 certified data centers.
 Elastisys also offers 24/7 support and enterprise-grade SLAs.

 Share: